spkenv/spk/README.md

 #### Conversion Packages

-Spk has logic to automatically convert pip packages to spk packages for easy python environment creation.
-This logic lives and runs inside of it's own spk package/environment.
+Spk has logic to automatically convert pip packages to spk packages for easy Python environment creation.
+This logic lives and runs inside of its own spk package/environment.
 If you have python3 already installed, you can generate this package locally like so:

 ```sh
 make converters